cost breakdown

 No. The $270,000 shared-ownership entry looks close to the donation until you add the government real estate fee of about $50,000, due diligence, legal and closing costs, which push the effective outlay well past $340,000.
 The property must be held five years before resale, and the resale market for CBI-approved units is thin.
 Choose real estate only if you genuinely want the asset; as a way to buy the passport, the donation is cheaper and cleaner.

 Grenada standardized its marketing-agent commission at a flat US$30,000 per approved application in April 2025, and Investment Migration Insider's January 2026 analysis reports $30,000 to $35,000 in practice.
-That commission is why the consultation is free.
-Civita takes no commission from any program; our fee is flat and published, and any commission an engagement is entitled to receive is rebated to the client in full.
+That helps explain why some consultations are free.
+Civita is paid only by clients, accepts no program or partner compensation, and never receives, controls, redirects or rebates an agent-side payment.

 Plan on 6 to 8 months from a complete application to approval under 2026 due-diligence standards.
 Older marketing claims of 3 to 5 months predate the tightened regional vetting and should be treated as optimistic.